disq/galactic_effects/README.md

 Volume buttons switch between effects.

-Sleep button enables or disables auto switching of effects, which is set to 10 seconds and is enabled by default.
+Zzz button enables or disables auto switching of effects, which is set to 10 seconds and is enabled by default.

-Brightness buttons control the brightness of the LEDs.

-Double-click on the reset button puts the Unicorn in bootloader mode.
+Double-click on the reset button to put the Unicorn in bootloader mode.

+### Brightness

+Brightness is auto-adjusted every second using data from the light sensor on the front right side of the Unicorn (between the Zzz and Volume - buttons).

+Brightness buttons are active and when used, auto-adjustment is disabled.
+To re-enable, click both brightness buttons at the same time.
+The LEDs will turn off momentarily and brightness will be auto-adjusted.

 ## Compile